Audio Driver

 }

-• Open and initialize the audio device
+- Power on and initialize the audio device.

-• Dynamically adjust the audio output volume
+- Dynamically adjust the audio output volume.

-• Play audio data
+- Play audio data.

-• Stop playing audio data
+- Stop playing audio data.

-For specific examples, please refer to examples/multimedia/audio.
+For a concrete implementation example, refer to examples/multimedia/audio.

-API Reference
+API description

 /**